-\paragraph{Invariances with Fourier Coefficients (Phase Shifting)} As we discussed in Sec.~\ref{sec:itransformation_invariance}, one candidate method to obtain phase shifting invariance is to use Fourier coefficients.
-As described in prior studies~\citep{Jason07}, we can reconstruct original time-series only with dominant frequencies.
-In this way, we utilize the norm of dominant Fourier coefficient of ground truth and prediction sequences as our additional objective function, achieving phase shifting invariance.
-When it comes to the other frequencies, we denote the norm of prediction sequence to reduce the value of Fourier coefficient.
-Consequently, with the help of our loss function, this loss function allows model to be noise robustness because the Fourier coefficients of white noises in original time-series are relatively small.
-Simply, we optimize the distance between Fourier coefficients of two time-series as:
+\paragraph{Invariances with Fourier Coefficients (Phase Shifting)} As discussed in Sec.~\ref{sec:itransformation_invariance}, a potential method that can be used to obtain phase shifting invariance is the use of Fourier coefficients.
+According to the literature~\citep{Jason07}, the original time-series can be reconstructed with a few dominant frequencies.
+Thus, we utilize the gap between dominant Fourier coefficients of ground truth and prediction as our objective function for achieving phase shifting invariance.
+For the other frequencies, we use the norm of the prediction sequence to reduce the value of the Fourier coefficient.
+Consequently, this loss function keeps the temporal dynamics of the original time series (i.e., dominant frequencies) and enables noise robustness by reducing white noises in non-dominant frequencies.
+We achieve phase shifting invariance by optimizing the following loss function:

 where $||\cdot||_p$ is the $L_p$ norm.
-This loss function obtains uniform amplification invariance by utilizing a normalization technique to Fourier coefficients.
-For example, \(\sin x\) and \(c \cdot \sin x\) have the same Fourier coefficients if properly normalized.
-In summary, by Eq.~\ref{eq:fourier}, we could obtain (1) invariance for phase shifting, (2) invariance for uniform amplification, and (3) robustness to noise.
+To obtain the dominant frequency terms, we calculate the norm of the Fourier coefficient for each frequency and filter them with the squared root of sequence length, $\sqrt{T'}$.
+We also guarantee the minimum number of dominant frequencies as $\sqrt{T'}$.
+This loss function obtains uniform amplification invariance through the application of a normalization technique to Fourier coefficients.
+For example, \(\sin x\) and \(c \cdot \sin x\) have the same Fourier coefficients if appropriately normalized.
+In summary, from Eq.~\ref{eq:fourier}, we can obtain (1) invariance for phase shifting, (2) invariance for uniform amplification, and (3) robustness to noise.

-\paragraph{Invariances with auto-correlation (Uniform Amplification)} Although Fourier coefficients can be considered as a reasonable solution to catch the periodicity of the target time-series, it is not fully invariant to phase shifting for three reasons--(1) the statistics (e.g., mean and variance) in data keep changing, (2) such changing statistics also cause the changes of Fourier coefficients even in the same frequency, and (3) objectives only with a norm of them cannot fully represent the original time-series.
+\paragraph{Invariances with Autocorrelation (Uniform Amplification)} Although Fourier coefficients can be considered a reasonable solution to determine the periodicity of the target time-series, they are not completely invariant to phase shifting for three reasons: (1) the data statistics (e.g., mean and variance) keep changing, (2) such changing statistics also cause changes in Fourier coefficients even at the same frequency, and (3) objectives only with a norm of Fourier coefficient cannot fully represent the original time-series.
 Thus, we introduce an objective based on normalized cross-correlation, which satisfies Eq.~\ref{eq:phase_shifting} for a periodic signal: